 For example, you can create a rule that requires a specific authentication method when users access Privileged Access Service from an IP address that is outside of your corporate IP range.
 Supported filters are:

 For Privileged Access Service on-premise, the authentication factor is the connector's IP address when you log in.
 When using HTTP proxy, the authentication factor is the HTTP Proxy server’s IP address when you log in.

-For Privileged Access Service from the Centrify user portal, the authentication factor is the tenant connectors’ public IP address when you log in.
+For Privileged Access Service, the authentication factor is the tenant connectors’ public IP address when you log in.
 When using HTTP proxy, the authentication factor is the HTTP proxy server’s public IP address when you log in.

 This option requires that you have configured the IP address range under Settings > Network > Corporate IP Range.

 Note: For Windows machines that can access the Internet, the authentication factor is the machine's IP address when you log in.